jirkapok/GasPlanner/doc/help.md

   * Arrow up: Ascent (end depth is lower than start depth, ending with 0 at surface).
 This is always e.g. last row representing ascent to surface.
 * Depth [meters]: Target depth to which this lead to.
 * Duration [minutes]: Duration of this transition since previous row.
-* Run time [minutes]: Absolute time since the dive started till start of current row.
+* Run time [minutes]: Absolute time since the dive started till end of current row.
 Calculated as total sum of all previous lines.

 ## Dive profile